 The leading factors include:

-- An Earlier Pregnancy – Pregnant women who have had an earlier pregnancy have an increased risk of experiencing fetal macrosomia.
-It is a common occurrence that the 2nd to 5th child born to the same other will have an increased body weight of up to hundred 20 g (4 ounces).
+- Previous Pregnancies– Pregnant women who have had an earlier pregnancy have an increased risk of experiencing fetal macrosomia.
+It is a common occurrence that the 2nd to 5th child born to the same mother will have an increased body weight of up to hundred 20 g (4 ounces).

 - Post-term Pregnancies – Overdue pregnancies, or any pregnancy that takes longer than 40 weeks, increases the potential risk of macrosomia incidents.

-- Antibiotic Use While Pregnant– Studies of shown that pregnant mothers taking antibiotic medications including pivampicillin and amoxicillin increases the chance of birthing a macrosomic baby.
+- Antibiotic Use While Pregnant– Studies have shown that pregnant mothers taking antibiotic medications including pivampicillin and amoxicillin increases the chance of birthing a macrosomic baby.

-Nearly all macrosomia cases involve material weight gain, obesity or diabetic condition.
+Nearly all macrosomia cases involve material weight gain, obesity or maternal diabetes.
 Unfortunately, the larger size of the baby can lead to other birthing problems including shoulder dystocia involving delivery problems when the mother’s pelvis blocks the baby shoulders in the birth canal.

 There are two signs associated with macrosomia for gynecologists providing neonatal care.
 These indicators include:

-- Polyhydramnios (Overabundance of Amniotic Fluid)– During pregnancy, the buildup of excessive levels of amniotic fluid that protects and surrounds the fetus could be an indicator of a large-size baby.
+- Polyhydramnios (Too Much Amniotic Fluid)– During pregnancy, the buildup of excessive levels of amniotic fluid that protects and surrounds the fetus could be an indicator of a large-size baby.
 The fluid might be the buildup of excessive urine output by the fetus because larger babies tend to produce more urine.

 In some cases, these instruments can cause traumatic head injuries.
 Because of that, doctors often recommend a cesarean section (see section) delivery to ensure a successful macrosomic delivery.
 Many doctors will evaluate amniotic fluid levels after the 39th week to identify any problems that might arise including underdeveloped lungs or other conditions.